 Over two-thirds of the terrain of Japan is cragged and hilly.
-An extended string of mountain moves down its central region, dividing it into two similar halves.
-The Japanese islands are, actually, the crests of mountain ridges which were picked up near the outer border of the Asian main land.
+An extended string of mountains moves down its central region, dividing it into two similar halves.
+The Japanese islands are, actually, the crests of mountain ridges that were picked up near the outer border of the Asian mainland.

 The mountain ranges of Japan are extrusive and volcanic and approximately fifty of those volcanoes are active.
 The climatic conditions in the Japanese islands are dominated by warm and humid summers and cool winters.